Press "Enter" to skip to content

 Once you’ve opened a 3rd Pillar, you can focus on your first investments.
 While I enjoy selecting and analyzing the stocks, ETFs, and cryptos in which I invest, it’s time-consuming and not something everyone is interested in.
 Swissquote understands that.

-The costs and fees are transparently explained on the Swissquote website.
-Another great move by Swissquote—you can make projections of the amount you could have in 10 years, depending on the chosen strategy, the amount of the initial deposit, and the amount of recurring transfers, since DCA is always the best strategy 😉 and based on the frequency of the recurring transfer, for example, weekly, monthly, or yearly.
+Another great move by Swissquote is that you can make projections of how much you could have in 10 years, based on your chosen strategy, the amount of your initial deposit, the amount of recurring transfers since DCA is always the best strategy 😉 and the frequency of recurring transfers, e.g. weekly, monthly or annually.

 Debit card with cashback